NetSecNinja0/web-sec-lite/README.md

 ## Installation

 ### Requirements
 You must enter the correct URL of the website you want to crawl and perform testing on.
-Example: https://example.com".

 ```bash
 https://example.com